Explore and manipulate the DART spacecraft on your computer screen or access an AR version of the spacecraft on your cell phone.

 About the Toy Bricks Model:

 Enjoy this 1/12 scale model of the DART spacecraft made out of toy bricks!
 At this scale, the solar arrays were too large to build out of toy bricks.
 To solve this problem, the student team recommended creating solar arrays that can be printed on paper, card stock or foam board, and attaching them to the body of the toy brick model.
 See the instructions and downloadable PDF below.

 How to View the Model and Generate Building Instructions:

 The student design team used LDD software to create the DART model and to generate a building guide.

 How to Download and Print the Solar Arrays:

 At 1/12 scale, the solar arrays are too large to build out of toy bricks.
 However, you can download the following PDF and simply print it on paper, card stock or foam board.

-The MARS program is committed to advancing STEM education in Appalachia by mentoring kindergarten through undergraduate youth in FIRST (For Inspiration and Recognition of Science and Technology) robotics programs.
+The Mountaineer Area Robotics program is committed to advancing STEM education in Appalachia by mentoring kindergarten through undergraduate youth in FIRST (For Inspiration and Recognition of Science and Technology) robotics programs.
 It works with a dozen FIRST LEGO League teams in north-central West Virginia and operates a high-school program that includes youth from four counties.
-Of the 30 to 40 high school students who participate in MARS, nearly half were members of FIRST LEGO League teams.
-Working with the middle and high school students are over 30 adult volunteer mentors, including MARS alumni who are pursuing STEM degrees in higher education.
+Of the 30 to 40 high school students who participate in Mountaineer Area Robotics, nearly half were members of FIRST LEGO League teams.
+Working with the middle and high school students are over 30 adult volunteer mentors, including Mountaineer Area Robotics alumni who are pursuing STEM degrees in higher education.

 For more information about this model and how it was designed, contact Earl Scime.